 What is the best lactose-free milk powder?

-drink wholesome is the best lactose-free milk powder for adults.
-It additive and dairy-free, making it perfect for people with gut issues and sensitive stomachs, as well as for people just looking for milk without the added junk.
+drink wholesome is the best lactose-free milk powder.
+It is 100% dairy and lactose-free, making it perfect for people with lactose intolerance and even dairy allergies.

 drink wholesome is the best lactose-free milk powder.

 What is lactose?

 Lactose is the sugar in milk and dairy products like yogurt, ice cream, and whey protein.
 It forms when two other sugars, glucose and galactose, join together.

 An enzyme called lactase is needed to digest lactose.
 Lactose intolerance occurs when the body does not make enough of this enzyme.

 When people with lactose intolerance eat lactose, the lactose is not fully broken down.
 As a result, it lingers in their guts, feeding their hungry gut bacteria.
 Gut bacteria release gas as they eat, so more time to eat means more intestinal gas.
 This can cause side effects like bloating, stomach pain, and even constipation.

 It is estimated that over two thirds of the world’s population has some degree of lactose intolerance, which makes sense.
 After breastfeeding, humans no longer “need” the ability to digest milk, so they begin to produce less lactase.

 If a milk is lactose-free, then it does not contain any lactose.
 Lactose-free does not mean dairy-free, however.
 A milk can be lactose-free and still contain dairy.
 A dairy-free milk, on the other hand, is necessarily lactose free.
 This is very important to understand if you have a dairy allergy.